kangwennlee/CurrexEZ/README.md

 ## Automated kiosk
 We're using a raspberry pi with a webcam, 1 motor, GroovePi, 2 LEDs, 1 buzzer, 1 dot-matrix screen installed, running a script with Zxing QR reader app that reads line by line. <br>
-The motor will move when there's more than 4 lines in the QR.
+The motor will move when there's more than 4 lines in the QR. <br>

+:octocat: